BrownSugar297/Thesis/README.md

 | 🟢 Rangpur | 5.79 | 88 | 14.05 |
 | 🟢 Sylhet | 1.53 | 30 | 3.97 |

-> **Note:** The dataset contains a short gap in July 2024 due to a nationwide network outage.
+> **Note:** A short data gap in July 2024 arose from a nationwide network outage that interrupted official DGHS reporting.
 Missing values were imputed using division-wise monthly averages to preserve regional variation without introducing look-ahead bias.

 ---